Jemurai/policy/policies/Systems_Security_Policy.md

 As an active alternative countermeasure, we offer training and clear definition of data classification measures.

+## Secure Data Deletion

+When systems are retired or reused by different users with different access levels, data must be securely deleted.
+[NIST800-53:MP-6](https://nvd.nist.gov/800-53/Rev4/control/MP-6)

 ## Audience

 {{company_name}} engineers need to be aware of the policy.